FieldMesh – a simple way to build small off-grid networks with MeshCore

 Why I started looking into this

-The problem is that you don’t only use this kind of hardware in off-grid scenarios.
-Once you have it, you tend to use it in everyday situations as well — at home, in your city, or between nearby areas.
+The strength of Meshtastic clearly lies in small, spontaneous ad-hoc networks – exactly what you need in these situations.
+The problem, however, is that people don't just use the hardware in off-grid scenarios.
+Once you have it, you want to use it in everyday life – at home, in the city, or between nearby towns.

 Where MeshCore didn’t quite fit my use case